What’s sodium polyacrylate?

-Now we’ll talk about the safety when it touching our skin.
+Now we’ll talk about safety when it touching our skin.

-Acrylic acid may be the only substance in sodium polyacrylate which can irritate and hurt the skin.
+Acrylic acid may be the only substance in sodium polyacrylate that can irritate and hurt the skin.

 Sodium polyacrylate is consists of acrylic acid and sodium hydroxide.
 As this is not a complete reaction, there would be few acrylics acid left.

-The key is how much is the acrylic acid left.
+The key is how much is acrylic acid left.

-As a leftover from the manufacturing process, the acrylic acid value should be less than 300 PPM for safe, especially for paper diaper, nursing pad, sanitary towel, etc.
+As a leftover from the manufacturing process, the acrylic acid value should be less than 300 PPM for safe, especially for paper diapers, nursing pads, sanitary towels, etc.

-For your reference, here’s a material safety data sheets (documents created by SGS), sodium polyacrylate is totally safe.
+For your reference, here’s a material safety data sheet (documents created by SGS), sodium polyacrylate is totally safe.

 Other safety factors

 As a Super absorbent material, it can also cause certain dangers if not handled properly.

 - It may irritate the lungs when you inhale tiny sodium polyacrylate powder;